Dm's: How to Tie a Tie

 Why do I need a tie?

-Whether you see a necktie as a necessity or a noose, it is an item that can make a person look more professional, serious, adult, or attractive.
+Whether you see a necktie as a necessity or a noose, it is an item that can make a person look more professional, serious, adult, and attractive.

 • Many employers will be on the look out for a person who is going to show, with their outer appearance, how professional their associated organization is.